Lufteluke/pi-tin/README.md

 ## license

+The source files for this project are located at [https://github.com/jackw01/pi-tin/](https://github.com/jackw01/pi-tin/).

 The PCB schematics, layouts, and Gerber files and the 3D CAD files for this project are released under the CERN Open Hardware Licence Version 2 - Weakly Reciprocal (CERN-OHL-W V2).
 The files in the `software` directory are in the public domain, free of copyright restrictions.
 The text, photographs, and illustrations on this website may not be reproduced without permission.

 ## legal disclaimer